Vickrant6520/Face-Detection-in-Python/README.md

 # Vickrant-s
-This is repository where in i upload my Projects
+This is my first application in python on face detection for Harcasscade and OpenCV